swaptacular/swpt_accounts/protocol.rst

 has "expired", it MUST be ignored.
 Otherwise, implementations MUST verify whether a corresponding `AD record`_ already exists:

-1. If a corresponding `AD record`_ already exists, the client implementation MUST decide whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, it MUST be ignored.
+1. If a corresponding `AD record`_ already exists, the value of the ``ts`` field stored in the AD record (the timestamp of the latest received heartbeat) MUST be updated with the value received with the message.
+Then the client implementation MUST decide whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, the corresponding AD record MUST be updated with the data contained